Russ Feingold: Social issues

 In 1996, Feingold was in a minority of legislators who voted against the Defense of Marriage Act, which President Bill Clinton signed into law.
 In an April 4, 2006 interview, Feingold announced that he favored the legalization of same-sex marriage.

 On May 18, 2006, Feingold walked out of a meeting of the Senate Judiciary Committee shortly before a vote on a constitutional amendment to ban same-sex marriage.
-Feingold objected to both the amendment and decision of Chairman Arlen Specter (R-PA at the time) to move the meeting to an area of the Capitol Building not open to the public.
+He objected to both the amendment and Chairman Arlen Specter's decision to move the meeting to an area of the Capitol Building not open to the public.
 Later that day, the committee voted to send the amendment to the full Senate.

 2008 possible presidential bid

 Feingold on the campaign trail, stumping for Maria Cantwell (D-WA), October 2006.

-In late January 2005, Feingold told the Tiger Bay Club of Volusia County, Florida that he intended to travel around the country before deciding whether or not to run in 2008.
+In late January 2005, Feingold told the Tiger Bay Club of Volusia County, Florida that he intended to travel the country before deciding whether to run for president in 2008.
 In March 2005, his Senate campaign staff registered the domain www.russfeingold08.com, as well as the .org and .net versions.
-On June 1, 2005, Feingold launched a political action committee (PAC), the Progressive Patriots Fund.
+On June 1, 2005, Feingold launched a PAC, the Progressive Patriots Fund.
 A "draft Feingold" movement was established independently of his campaign.

-On August 17, 2005, Feingold became the first U.S. Senator of either party to suggest a firm date for American withdrawal from the Iraq War, saying that he favored a complete withdrawal by no later than December 31, 2006.
+On August 17, 2005, Feingold became the first U.S. senator to suggest a firm date for American withdrawal from the Iraq War, saying he favored complete withdrawal by December 31, 2006.

-Feingold supported John Roberts's Supreme Court nomination in September 2005, and was one of three Democrats on the Senate Judiciary Committee to vote in favor of sending the nomination to the floor for a final vote.
+Feingold supported John Roberts's Supreme Court nomination in September 2005, and was one of three Democrats on the Senate Judiciary Committee to vote to send the nomination to the floor for a final vote.
 Feingold graduated from Harvard Law School the same year as Roberts, 1979.
-Four months later, in January 2006, he voted against Samuel Alito's nomination to the Court in committee and against cloture of debate on the nomination.
+In January 2006, Feingold voted against Samuel Alito's nomination to the Court in committee and against cloture of debate on the nomination.

 Considered a long shot for president, Feingold announced in November 2006 that he would not seek his party's nomination in 2008.
 He said that a presidential campaign would detract from his focus on the Senate, and the resulting scrutiny "would dismantle both my professional life (in the Senate) and my personal life."
-In his parting comments he warned his supporters against supporting anyone for the presidency who voted for the Iraq War, whether they later regretted it or not, saying his first choice for president in 2008 was someone who voted against the war, and his second choice is someone who was not in Congress but spoke out against the war at the time.
+In his parting comments he warned his supporters against supporting anyone for the presidency who voted for the Iraq War, whether they later regretted it or not, saying his first choice for president in 2008 was someone who voted against the war, and his second choice was someone who was not in Congress but spoke out against the war at the time.

 On February 22, 2008, he said he had voted for Obama in Wisconsin's Democratic presidential primary election.